 Mark W. Schaefer stated from his experience that, 3 to 4 Buyer Personas usually account for 90%+ of a company’s sales.

 Depending on your business type, sometimes you have to create multiple buyer personas.
-So, you can get a strong idea over your different target audience groups.
+So, you can get a strong idea of your different target audience groups.
 As each individual makes a different buyer journey before attaining the ultimate goal.

 As a result, you also have to set different digital strategies to accomplish their needs.